rust-lang/blog.rust-lang.org/content/inside-rust/stage0-redesign/index.md

 team_url = "https://www.rust-lang.org/governance/teams/infra#team-bootstrap"
 +++

+> Revisions:
+>
+> - (2025-05-30) This blog post was edited to clarify distribution packagers will not be observably impacted (i.e. distribution packages will still be able to build `N + 1` version of Rust using version `N` of Rust).

 This blog post accompanies an [upcoming major change to the `rust-lang/rust` build system][stage0-redesign-pr] (see also [Major Change Proposal 619][redesign-stage0-mcp]).
 This will have no impact on the distributed artifacts from [rust-lang/rust], but the way we build those artifacts is changing.

 This blog post focuses on motivation for the change and attempts to build a mental model for how the system works, rather than deep diving on workflow changes.
 See the [rustc-dev-guide](https://rustc-dev-guide.rust-lang.org/building/bootstrapping/what-bootstrapping-does.html) for details on how you might need to change your workflow with these changes.
 Note that rustc-dev-guide pages will have updated content once the implementation PR merges.